-Why does the CA gas tax conflict with the CA labor code?
+CA gas tax versus the CA labor code

 Under California's strict labor law, CA Labor Code Section 2802(a), employers must fully reimburse all employees for expenses incurred in order to carry out job responsibilities.
-For organizations with employees who drive personal vehicles as part of their job, this means reimbursing ALL business-related vehicle expenses.
-In fact, it means reimbursing the costs of vehicle ownership, since a vehicle is a job requirement for those jobs.
+For organizations with employees who drive personal vehicles as part of their job, this means reimbursing ALL business-related vehicle expenses, including depreciation.

-As we established in part one of this series, it is not sufficient to pay the IRS mileage rate.
-Remember, this mileage rate represents last year's average cost of vehicle ownership and operation across the entire United States.
+As we established in another post, the IRS mileage rate cannot consistently keep up with California vehicle costs.
+This mileage rate is calculated using last year's average cost of vehicle ownership and operation across the entire United States.
 Because California costs far exceed that average, it is likely that the IRS mileage rate will fall short as a vehicle reimbursement method when held to the high standards of CA Labor Code 2802.